junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 "He's a survivor," the Doctor says behind him quietly.
 "Must be because he's in the center of that timeline explosion."

-"Doesn't look like a survivor to me if he's still a statue."
-Dean answers, without opening his eyes, without taking his hand away from the statue.
+"Doesn't look like a survivor to me if he's still a statue," Dean answers, without opening his eyes, without taking his hand away from the statue.

 "What should I do?
 Another paradox to fix him?"
 Dean asks desperately.